What Is the Difference Between Pickleball and Tennis?

 Why Are Tennis Players Switching to Pickleball?

-Tennis players of all ages and skill levels are increasingly switching to the game of pickleball.
-The reason for this is that pickleball offers a wide range of advantages over tennis such as:
+Tennis players of all ages and skill levels are increasingly switching to pickleball.
+Here are some reasons why pickleball has become a preferred choice:

 FAQs